1.0 Governance: College of Graduate Studies

 1. ROLES AND RESPONSIBILITIES

-- 1.1 Adjudicate major external awards such as: Vanier CGS, Trudeau Doctoral Scholarship, Tri- Council (NSERC, SSHRC, and CIHR) doctoral scholarships, Canada Graduate Scholarship – Master’s Program (CGS M).
+- 1.1 Adjudicate major external awards such as: Vanier Canada Graduate Scholarship, Trudeau Doctoral Scholarship, Canada Graduate Scholarship – Doctoral Program (CGS-D), Canada Graduate Scholarship – Master’s Program (CGS-M).

-- 1.2 Adjudicate internal awards such as: Killam Doctoral Scholarship, Governor General’s Gold Medal, Graduate Dean’s Thesis Fellowship, Aboriginal Graduate Fellowship, CAGS Distinguished Dissertation Award, and various endowment funded awards.
+- 1.2 Adjudicate internal awards such as: Killam Doctoral Scholarships, Governor General’s Gold Medal, Graduate Dean’s Thesis Fellowship, Indigenous Graduate Entrance Fellowship, International Doctoral Fellowship, and various endowment funded awards.

-- 1.4 Members are expected to attend adjudication meetings in person; in the event of illness or other circumstances, submission of scores by email to the Data Analyst and Awards Officer may be accepted.
+- 1.5 Members are expected to attend adjudication meetings in person; in the event of illness or other circumstances, submission of scores by email may be accepted.

-- 2.1 Members are recommended by Faculty Deans to the Dean of the College of Graduate Studies (CoGS).
+- 2.1 Members are recommended by Faculty Deans to the Dean of the College of Graduate Studies.
+The Deans will work cooperatively to ensure broad representation on the evaluation committees that reflects the value UBC places on diversity and inclusion, and in the evaluation of applications.

-- 2.2 The Committee consists of two primary sub-committees according to Tri-Council area and additional ad-hoc sub-committees drawn from the membership of 2.3 and 2.4 as required.
+- 2.2 The Committee consists of two primary sub-committees according to Tri-Agency area and additional ad-hoc sub-committees drawn from the membership of 2.3 and 2.4 as required.

-- 2.3 NSERC and CIHR sub-committee (8 committee members)
+- 2.3 NSERC and CIHR sub-committee (10 committee members) School of Engineering (4)

 - Faculty of Health and Social Development (2)